Panda (comics)

 Panda was a Dutch comic strip series, created by Marten Toonder.
-After Tom Poes it was his second most successful and well known comic strip and very popular in foreign translations.
+After Tom Puss it was his second most successful and well known comic strip and very popular in foreign translations.
 It debuted in 1946 and ran until 1991.

 Concept

 Panda is a talking animal comic strip about a young panda, Panda.
 The stories take place in a fantasy environment with anthropomorphic animals.
 Like many Dutch comic strips in the 1940s and 1950s it was published in a text comic format, with the text below the images.
 Later stories have been published as a balloon comic too.